 Or… could I create an option that no one has dared before?
 Have a project, and refuse, at the same time?

-In a different sharing session, I had said that I am neither a visionary instigator, nor a follower who carries out the visionary’s project.
-I am a third kind of person – the catalyst.
+In one of the sharing sessions, I had shared that I am neither a visionary instigator, nor a follower who carries out the visionary’s project.
+Rather, I am a third kind of person – the catalyst.
+I connect the two; I make things go faster.

 The real project I wanted to do, was not to change bulbs to LEDs, or phase out paper cups.
-It was to upgrade me.
+They are excellent projects, but not for me.
+My epiphany was that it was a better project to upgrade me.
 A me with expanded skills would be a more versatile catalyst.
-I could quicken or untangle many, many more projects that others are already working on, in the things they tend to get stuck on.
+I could quicken or untangle many, many more projects that others are already working on, resolve the things they tend to get stuck on.

 The problem was… this wasn’t a ‘project’ that a corporation would recognise as a ‘project’.
 Could I get away with it?
-After all, I couldn’t describe ‘milestones’ and ‘measures’ the way they wanted.
+After all, I couldn’t describe ‘milestones’ and ‘measures’ for this project in the way they wanted.
+It wasn’t a scheduled, precise sort of project.

 I made my decision.